department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 For Veterans, determining whether or not they (or their beneficiaries) are eligible for a specific benefit is a difficult process.
 The policies governing those benefits can be complex, fraught with dependencies and variations that can be overwhelming.

 The associated pattern of content and functionality designed to help users of the website understand their eligibility, therefore, needs to accomplish a few things which can seem at odds with one another.
 Manifested as a single page, it should
-* provide a simple introduction to eligibility rules that covers the most common scenarios,
+* provide a simple introduction to eligibility rules that covers the most common scenarios
-* scale (expand) to represent variations in complexity,
+* scale (expand) to represent variations in complexity
-* prevent users from going to the wrong form,
+* prevent users from going to the wrong form
-* provide the ability to announce changes in the law or availability of benefits that may impact their eligibility,
+* provide the ability to announce changes in the law or availability of benefits that may impact their eligibility
-* provide space to connect users to benefits that are likely to be related to their question about the benefit they are viewing,
+* provide space to connect users to benefits that are likely to be related to their question about the benefit they are viewing
-* guide users to the next logical step in determining their eligibility, ultimately concluding getting them to the proper benefit application.
+* guide users to the next logical step in determining their eligibility, ultimately concluding getting them to the proper benefit application

-### Eligibility Hierarchy
+### Eligibility hierarchy
 The hierarchy of the eligibility pattern allows it to be flexible enough to cover simple or complex benefit eligibility information while still feeling straightforward and easy to follow.
 Generally, the eligibility pattern manifests itself as a single web page.
 It sits within a benefits hub based upon the following rules:

 * For benefits hubs with a single benefit (such as [Health care](https://www.va.gov/health-care)), we link to a separate [Eligibility](https://www.va.gov/health-care/eligibility/) page as well as [How to apply](https://www.va.gov/health-care/how-to-apply) page from the hub landing page.